UltraEngine/Documentation/viewports.md

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/viewpanel.png?raw=true)

-Here's a detailed overview of the View Panel and how it functions:

 By default, the View Panel is subdivided into four viewports showing three orthographic views and a 3D perspective view.

 You can customize the View Panel to show three, two, or just a single viewport, depending on your specific needs.